 School Enrollment is a service provided by ACC as part of the resettlement and placement program to help school-age children enroll in the public school system in the Metro-Denver area.
 This service explains expectations and guidelines for school within the United States to children and their parents.
 Families are also introduced to the many opportunities available to refugee youth through ACC’s Youth Programs, including the Colorado Refugee Youth Scholarship Fund and International City’s after-school and summer programs such as OnTRAC (Training for Refugees Accessing College).

 Daily training sessions offer ACC community members a safe and welcoming environment to build on job readiness strengths and skills, develop additional social support systems, and explore cultural differences.
 Community Orientation (CO) focuses on critical information for newcomers, including rights and responsibilities, the U.S. healthcare and education systems, and transportation.
-After CO, community members have several choices of job readiness training, including: We Made This, a women's sewing and employment training program; Commercial Food Safety and Service Training (CFaSST), a food service program held in coordination with the University of Denver School of Hospitality; Job Club, a daily workshop where participants gain hands-on job search support; and Ready for Retail, a customer service and cashiering-focused training for young adults.
+After CO, community members have several choices of job readiness training, including: We Made This, a women's sewing and employment training program; Ready for American Hospitality (RAH), a food service program held in coordination with the University of Denver School of Hospitality; Job Club, a monthly workshop where participants gain hands-on job search support; and Financial Literacy and Women's Health Classes.

 With the ultimate goal of economic self-sufficiency, ACC's Employment Team supports refugees in their efforts to seek employment.
-ACC's Employment Specialists help prepare refugees for the American workforce by developing an employment and training plan, assisting refugees in their search for appropriate employment opportunities, developing interview skills, and working through the hiring process with ongoing employer follow-up.
+ACC's Career Counselors and Job Developers help prepare refugees for the American workforce by developing an employment and training plan, assisting refugees in their search for appropriate employment opportunities, developing interview skills, and working through the hiring process with ongoing employer follow-up.
 Referrals are made to various internal and external job-skills training programs, which increases the possibilities of employment and career mobility within specific fields.